He could have walked away . . .

 Courage is a Choice

 Father’s Day is more than a date on my calendar.
 It is an annual reminder that I am alive because one man had the courage to stand for life.
-When I published my first book, Nameless No More, (which serves as the foundation for my Bible study, Worthy of Love: A Journey of Hope and Healing After Abortion), I decided to dedicate it to my father, who passed away when I was 30.
-I might not be alive today were it not for his courage.
+I might not be alive today were it not for my parents’ courage.

 “Children are a gift of the Lord, the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, so are the children of one’s youth.
 How blessed is the man whose quiver is full of them.”
 (Psalm 127:3-5)